A selection of news, tips, ideas, edited by Sardinia Unlimited.

 - Il Rifugio del Bandito, holiday house in Stintino.

-The most beautiful dog beaches in North Sardinia Golden Retriever
+The most beautiful dog beaches in the north of Sardinia

 It is important to know that generally the access to dogs to beaches in Sardinia is not allowed from 1.
 May to 31.
 October during the year.
 Dogs are allowed only during the winter or during a definite period, except from the dog friendly beaches, obviously.
 To allow our four-legged friends the access to the beach you should fulfill some conditions: the dog should have a chip and a valid dog passport and, of course, all mandatory vaccinations.